The best garden furniture stores: where to buy outdoor furniture

 What's the best garden furniture for your outside space?

-In choosing the best garden furniture for your outside space, you'll first want to consider how you prefer to use your outdoor area; do you want to entertain large numbers of guests, create a family-friendly garden, or create a space to relax and unwind amongst nature in relative solitude?
+You'll first want to consider how you prefer to use your outdoor area; do you want to entertain large numbers of guests, create a family-friendly garden, or create a space to relax and unwind amongst nature in relative solitude?

 And, if space is truly at a premium, then options that fold away can help to maximise your square footage, with collapsible bistro sets offering a smart and versatile solution.